Sprite Stencil Overlay Breakdown

 Notes

-- This uses an Unlit Sprite shader for the checkboard overlay, but it’s main focus is on URP’s Forward Renderer and the RenderObjects feature.
+- This uses an Unlit Sprite shader for the checkerboard pattern overlay, but the main focus is on RenderObjects feature in URP.

-- This example is for 2D/Sprites, but a similar approach would work for 3D and opaque geometry too, however the set up may need to be different.
+- This example is for 2D/Sprites, but a similar approach would work for 3D and opaque geometry too (though the setup may need to be slightly different).
 You can also achieve a similar effect in 3D using the depth overrides instead of stencil, as shown in this Brackeys video.

 Breakdown